agilecrm/rest-api/README.md

    </contact>
 </contacts>
 ```
-For the Response in the JSON format, add the header Accept as application/json.
+For the Response in the JSON format, add the header 'Accept' as application/json.

 ###Using curl
 ```sh